 Poses to try: Triangle, seated forward fold, pigeon pose, splits, bridge pose.

-Alternatives to yoga blocks: A book or a stack of books (wrap them in a cloth for more stability), durable boxes, lunchboxes, Tupperware, large cans and other pantry items, bottles of detergent, pots or rolled up towels or blankets.
+Alternatives to yoga blocks: A book or a stack of books (wrap them in a cloth for more stability), durable boxes, lunchboxes, Tupperware, large cans and other pantry items, bottles of detergent, pots, or rolled-up towels or blankets.

 If you are looking for something more unique, take a look at this yoga block/bottle.

 Why use it: A yoga strap is another prop that can be used to modify poses that work on flexibility while maintaining correct alignment.
-It acts as an extension to your arms in postures which require your hands to reach your feet or bind.
+It acts as an extension to your arms in postures that require your hands to reach your feet or bind.
 Yoga straps normally have buckles that can be used to secure the strap in poses where the distance between arms is important.

 Poses to try: Any seated forward fold, extended hand-to-big-toe pose, dancer’s pose, boat pose, king pigeon pose.